JacobPulk/art/README.md

 A **scheme** says nothing about parameters for the functions it generates.
 It needs a **theme** to assign them.
 A **theme** has five parts.
 The first two determine the parameters inside the function.

+#### the Prism

+This is a distribution of numbers of colors to use for the initial palette.

+#### the Puddle

+This comprises six distributions, sampling from which determine the "stillness" and "dirtiness" for each of hue, saturation, and brightness.
+"Stillness" reduces the number of potentially different values for each of those components in the palette.
+"Dirtiness" makes the spectrum from which components are randomly chosen more fine-grained; the components are less limited to being attractively evenly-spaced.

+#### the Pasteller

+This specifies a median fraction of the colors in the palette to desaturate and brighten.

+#### the Permuter

+This is a distribution of numbers of permutations of the initial palette to generate initially, for use in the [palette choice](#-palette-choice) step of color calculation.

+#### the Controller

 #### conceiver

 A **conceiver** is a mapping from **kinds** to **concepts**.
 A **concept** specifies a distribution of parameters.
 Thus, a **conceiver** will, stochastically, assign parameters to the components of a function, according to which **kind** they represent.
 It may be pulling parameters from one distribution for `3-POW`s and from another for `4-POW`s.